zkLinkProtocol/zklink-contracts/docs/ZkLink contract architecture.md

 ZKL module contains files in `contract/token`

 * ZKL token is a capped erc20 token
-* ZKL implement `IMappingToken` interface which can be cross brided
+* ZKL token is a cross chain token supported by `layerzero`

 ## Permissions